 Similarly to Oxford Brookes, the EMCC looks at coaching supervision as an interactive process, and once again, reflective dialogue and collaborative learning are highlighted.
-However, what stands out is that the EMCC explicitly extends the development and benefit of coaching supervision not only to the coach but also to their clients and organizations.
+However, what stands out is that the EMCC explicitly extends the development and benefit of coaching supervision not only to the coach but also to their clients and organisations.

-I appreciate emphasizing that coaching supervision goes beyond serving the individual coach.
+I appreciate emphasising that coaching supervision goes beyond serving the individual coach.
 It is an important reminder that coaching supervision does not occur in isolation but that coach and supervisor become part of a broader system through their interactions.

 Let’s finally look at the International Coaching Federation’s (ICF) definition for coaching supervision: